-Most of Hong Kong Island’s antique shops are bunched along Wyndham St and Hollywood Rd in Central and Sheung Wan.
-The shops at the western end of Hollywood Rd tend to be cheaper and carry more dubious ‘antiques’ – tread carefully through this minefield of reproductions, books, magazines, Chinese propaganda posters, badges from the Cultural Revolution and so on.
-For Chinese handicrafts and other goods (hand-carved wooden pieces, ceramics, paintings, cloisonné, silk garments), the main places to go are the large China-run emporiums scattered throughout the territory, such as Chinese Arts & Crafts and Yue Hwa Chinese Products Emporium.
+Most of Hong Kong’s antique shops are bunched along Wyndham St and Hollywood Rd in Central and Sheung Wan.
+The shops at the western end of Hollywood Rd tend to be cheaper paraphernalia, including propaganda posters and badges from the Cultural Revolution.
+For old-style Chinese handicrafts and other goods (ceramics, cloisonné, silk garments), the main places to go are the large emporiums.

 Gems & jewellery

-The Chinese attribute various magical qualities to jade, including the power to prevent ageing and accidents.
-The circular disc with a central hole worn around many Hong Kong necks represents heaven in Chinese mythology.
-The Jade Market in Yau Ma Tei is diverting, but unless you’re knowledgeable about jade, limit yourself to modest purchases.
-Hong Kong carries a great range of pearls, and opals are said to be good value.
+Hong Kong also offers a great range of pearls – cultured and freshwater.
 Retail prices for other precious stones are only marginally lower than elsewhere.
-The more reputable jewellery-shop chains will issue a certificate that states exactly what you are buying and guarantees that the shop will buy it back at a fair market price.
+The more reputable jewellery-shop chains – and there are many in Tsim Sha Tsui and Mong Kok catering mostly to tourists from the mainland – will issue a certificate that states exactly what you are buying and guarantees that the shop will buy it back at a fair market price.

-Never buy a camera without a price tag.
-This will basically preclude most of the shops in Tsim Sha Tsui.
-One of the best spots in Hong Kong for buying photographic equipment is Stanley St in Central, where competition is keen.
-Everything carries price tags, though some low-level bargaining may be possible.
-Tsim Sha Tsui has a couple of shops on Kimberley Rd dealing in used cameras and there are plenty of photo shops on Sai Yeung Choi St in Mong Kok.
+One of the best spots in Hong Kong to buy photographic equipment is Stanley St in Central.
+Everything sold here carries a price tag (never buy a camera without one), though some low-level bargaining may be possible.
+Tsim Sha Tsui has a couple of shops on Kimberley Rd dealing in used cameras, but the rest of the area should be avoided.
+There are also shops worth checking out on Sai Yeung Choi St and Tung Choi St, as well as a gadget mall, Sim City (47-51 Shantung St), in Mong Kok.

 Leather goods & luggage